U.S. economic performance by presidential party: Stock market returns

 Bloomberg News reported in November 2021 that Democratic presidents held seven of the top ten positions of S&P 500 returns during the first year of a presidential term, measured from their election days.
-Joe Biden ranked first with a 37.4% return, with the next five highest positions also held by Democrats.
+Biden ranked first with a 37.4% return, with the next five highest positions also held by Democrats.
 The Democratic outperformance is even more striking if data from the Great Depression and World War II are included.
 From 1927 through 2016, the average excess stock market return (that is, the difference between the stock market return and the return on a risk-free investment) was 10.7% per year under Democratic presidents and -0.2% per year under Republican presidents.

 Corporate profits

-Analysis conducted by CFRA Research in 2020 found that since 1945 corporate earnings per share, a key measure of corporate profitability, grew 12.8% on average under Democratic presidents, versus 1.8% for Republicans.
+Analysis conducted by CFRA Research in 2020 found that since 1945 corporate earnings per share, a key measure of corporate profitability, grew 12.8% on average under Democratic presidents versus 1.8% for Republicans.

 Recessions

-CNN reported in October 2020 that 10 of the last 11 recessions started under Republican presidents, and that “Every Republican president since Benjamin Harrison, who served from 1889 to 1893, had a recession start in their first term in office.”
-NBER reports the start date of recessions; the following list includes the president in office at that time and their party:
+CNN reported in October 2020 that 10 of the last 11 recessions started under Republican presidents, and added: "Every Republican president since Benjamin Harrison, who served from 1889 to 1893, had a recession start in their first term in office."
+The National Bureau of Economic Research reports the start date of recessions, and the following list includes the president in office at that time and their party: